One of the first questions you might ask yourself when you hear mortgage rates have moved lower is this;

-Step Two – Does It Make Sense To Refinance?
+Step Two – Does It Make Sense To Refinance My Mortgage?

 The next step is to decide if a refinance makes sense.

-Make a list of the pro’s of refinancing your current mortgage and the con’s of refinancing your current mortgage.
-Ask questions like: Am I saving enough money per month to justify a refinance of my current mortgage?
+- Am I saving enough money per month to justify a refinance of my mortgage?

 The Refinance Loan Process